23 Surprising Foods That Contain High Fructose Corn Syrup

 We love oatmeal at Eat This, Not That! but instant oatmeal can be very sneaky!
-Although oatmeal is one of the healthiest foods out there, those flavored instant packets often have some HFCS hiding in 'em.
-Find out the 25 Best and Worst Instant Oatmeals so you know which ones won't make you overweight and sick.
+Although oatmeal is one of the healthiest foods out there, those flavored instant packets often have some HFCS hiding in ’em.

 Lunch meat is, unfortunately, much more than protein and fats.
 Many brands of deli meat are loaded with harmful additives and preservatives like nitrates, colored with artificial dyes, and flavored with high fructose corn syrup.
-The BBQ and honey-smoked flavors should raise a red flag, but all of 'em are suspects.
+The BBQ and honey-smoked flavors should raise a red flag, but all of them are suspects.

 SNACK OR MEAL BARS

 By now, you should know that those protein bars and nutrition sticks aren’t all they claim to be.
 While these bars claim to be weight loss-friendly foods, many of them are practically dipped in high fructose corn syrup.

 It’s one thing to sip on a cold-pressed green juice from your favorite organic shop, but it’s an entirely different story when you’re pouring sweet stuff out of a bottle or carton from the grocery store; most of these varieties are a cocktail of some water that’s got a ton of high fructose corn syrup, artificial colors, and fake flavors.